cypress-io/cypress-docker-images/README.md

 ## Best practice

 It is recommended to use a specific image tag, and not rely on the `default` tag.
 For example, it is better to use `cypress/base:8` than `cypress/base`.
+Even better it is to use full version of the image, like `cypress/base:8.15.1` - we will never overwrite the existing Docker images to prevent accidental changes.

 ## DockerHub